-- 5.2 At any meeting of a scrutiny committee, a councillor may propose that "the meeting has no confidence in the chairman".
-The question will, after debate, be put and, if carried by a majority of at least two thirds of the councillors present, the chairman will stand down and the remainder of the meeting will be chaired by the vice-chairman or, in his or her absence (or if he or she was the chairman subject to the vote) by a councillor elected for that purpose by the meeting. - 5.3 Following a successful vote of no confidence in the chairman, he or she will not officiate at any subsequent meeting of the committee prior to the next meeting of the Council.
-At that meeting, the Council will consider whether to confirm the vote of no confidence.
-If by a simple majority the Council decides to confirm the vote, the office of chairman of the committee will be declared vacant and a new chairman will be elected by the Council.
+- 5.2 Where a single party is acting as the administration, a member of the opposition shall normally chair the Performance & Finance Scrutiny Committee. - 5.3 At any meeting of a scrutiny committee, a councillor may propose that "the meeting has no confidence in the chairman".
+The question will, after debate, be put and, if carried by a majority of at least two thirds of thecommittee's substantive membership, the chairman will stand down and the remainder of the meeting will be chaired by the vice-chairman or, in his or her absence (or if he or she was the chairman subject to the vote) by a councillor elected for that purpose by the meeting. - 5.4 The first item on the agenda for the next meeting will be the election of a new chairman for the remainder of the municipal year.

-6. WORK PROGRAMME
+6. Work Programme